Potter and the Clay Bible Verse

 The Potter and the Clay Bible

-In these references, the potter represents God and the clay represents humans.
+In these references, the potter represents God, and the clay represents humans.
 The imagery of God creating humans with his hands is powerful.
 In other instances, he spoke things into being.
 When he made humans, however, he formed them from clay.
-Many of the verses also speak of the relationship the clay and the potter have with each other.
+Many verses also speak of the relationship the clay and the potter have with each other.
 The vessels are each useful and have a specific purpose.
 That is why this imagery makes for great storytelling.